 Tolerant, but puzzled, her family went along with it all, although they sometimes teased her about her whims.
 And Denise herself felt like a bit of an outlier.
 Where had this interest come from?
 What did it all mean?
 She didn’t know how to place it.

 Without mentors and models, she had no inkling that her passions might point the way toward her profession.
 And so, when she entered university, she chose to study business.

 At the time, her decision “seemed like the right thing to do,” she says.
 It was practical.
 Sensible.
 And in a way, business was a good fit, given her obvious talent for management and organization.
 Besides, the hotel industry, where she began her career, allowed her to combine her love of people with her love of travel.
 What could be better?

 Meanwhile, her passion for fitness continued to simmer.
 Over the years, she took up many different activities, participating at different times and different seasons in running, Nordic skiing, biking, swimming, paddle boarding, hiking, and snowshoeing.
-She participated in triathlons and marathons.
+She participated in triathlons and half marathons.
 She was always up for trying something new.

 “Actually, I’m a little ADD with my sports,” she jokes.